 An auction in which the seller or his agent reserves the right to accept or decline any and all bids.
 A minimum acceptable price may or may not be disclosed and the seller reserves the right to accept or decline any bid within a specified time.
 Ron Taylor and Sons Auctioneers discourages sales with a high reserve price and asks sellers to disclose any minimum or reserve price prior to a sale.
 In the case of bankruptcy and certain court ordered auctions, many properties are sold subject to a reserve price or final ratification by the Court before the sale can be completed.

-Same as Absolute (see above)
+Auction Without Reserve same as Absolute (see above)

 An auction of one or more properties conducted in a meeting room facility, hotel convention facility or other indoor location.
 At this type of auction it is assumed that the bidders have inspected the property and are usually shown pictures and other descriptions of each property as it is offered for sale.
 The ballroom auction format allows for progressive auctioneers to utilize Internet bidding.